analogdevicesinc/ai8x-synthesis/README.md

 ##### `in_sequences` (Optional)

-By default, a layer’s input is the output of the previous layer. `in_sequences` can be used to point to the output of one or more arbitrary previous layers, for example when processing the same data using two different kernel sizes, or when combining the outputs of several prior layers. `in_sequences` can be specified as an integer (for a single input) or as a list (for multiple inputs).
-As a special case, `-1` refers to the input data.
+By default, a layer’s input is the output of the previous layer. `in_sequences` can be used to point to the output of one or more arbitrary previous layers, for example when processing the same data using two different kernel sizes, or when combining the outputs of several prior layers. `in_sequences` can be specified as a single item (for a single input) or as a list (for multiple inputs).
+Both layer sequence numbers as well as layer names can be used.
+As a special case, `-1` or `input` refer to the input data.
 The `in_offset` and `out_offset` must be set to match the specified sequence.

 ###### Multiple Arguments (Element-wise Operations)